How Exactly Did Walt Poison Brock In Breaking Bad?

 How exactly did Walter White poison Brock in Breaking Bad?

-The character of 'Brock Cantillo' (Ian Posada) was the six-year-old son of 'Jesse Pinkman's' second girlfriend, 'Andrea'.
-Jesse met Andrea at a Narcotics Anonymous group therapy in Breaking Bad season 3 and the pair eventually struck up a relationship in between.
+The character of Brock Cantillo (Ian Posada) was the six-year-old son of Jesse Pinkman's second girlfriend, Andrea.
+Jesse met Andrea at a Narcotics Anonymous group therapy in Breaking Bad season 3, and the pair eventually struck up a relationship.

 Breaking Bad never showed how Walter White poisoned Brock Cantillo.

-Pinkman thought Walt stole the ricin and gave it to Brock as a way to settle the odds with Jesse for him getting too close with Gus.
+Pinkman thought Walt stole the ricin and gave it to Brock to settle the odds with Jesse for him getting too close to Gus.
 When confronted, however, Walt gave Jesse the idea that it must have been Gus who used the ricin to poison Brock.

 Brock was poisoned by Walter white through a plant, Lily of the Valley.

 Gilligan gave more insights regarding the noxious ploy at San Diego Comic-Con in 2013.
-The writers of Breaking Bad referred to the incident as Walt turning into the "Evil Juice Box Man," envisioning him injecting the poison into Brock's juice box.
+The writers of Breaking Bad referred to the incident as Walt turning into the Evil Juice Box Man, envisioning him injecting the poison into Brock's juice box.

 After Jesse got a taste of freedom in the Breaking Bad series finale, many thought he would find Brock and take care of him as a way to respect Andrea.
-Since Jesse Pinkman is reputed to be at the focal point of upcoming Breaking Bad sequel movie, fans may possibly have the return of Brock Cantillo.
+Since Jesse Pinkman is reputed to be at the focal point of the upcoming Breaking Bad sequel movie, fans may have the return of Brock Cantillo.